mattias800/diskajs/README.md

 You could also download the repository and just reference the files directly.

-`src/index.js` for ES6.
+`src/index.js` for ES6 sources.

-`lib/index.js` for ES5 that was compiled with Babel.
+`lib/index.js` for ES5 sources that was compiled from ES6 sources with Babel.

 ## Compatibility